tinymce/tinymce-docs/quick-start.md

 TinyMCE 5.0 is a powerful and flexible rich text editor that can be embedded in the user's web application.

-The TinyMCE 5.0 is perfect for developers who want to see how the new version of TinyMCE integrates into their ecosystem.
+TinyMCE 5.0 is perfect for developers who want to see how the new version of TinyMCE integrates into their ecosystem.

 ## Step 1: Include the TinyMCE script